 If a shark makes it into adulthood, that means it can finally reproduce.
 As adults, sharks will spend most of their time hunting for food.
 Unlike humans, sharks don’t really sleep either.
 They can take an occasional nap here and there, but they really only rest more during the colder months.
 And even then, they only rest for around 10% of their day.

 Common Factors That May Negatively Impact the Great White Shark Lifespan

 As an apex predator, the great white shark is at the top of the food chain.
 This means that there isn’t really much in the ocean that can kill them or hunt them down.
 They only have one natural predator in the ocean, and that is the killer whale.
 So if you’re curious about what could kill a predator as big and scary as a great white, then read on!

 - Killer whales: Orcas, also known as killer whales, are the only natural predator of great white sharks.
 Recently, there have been government reports that orcas off the coast of South Africa are killing great white sharks and eating their livers.
-There were at least 7 great whites that were found killed.
+There were at least seven great whites that were found killed.

 - Overfishing: Overexploitation of sharks by humans is the biggest killer of great white sharks.
-Overfishing has become a huge problem, with over 100 million species of sharks killed per year.
+Overfishing has become a huge problem, with more than 100 million species of sharks killed per year.
 The great white shark is no exception to this.
-Sharks are often caught for their their fins for use in shark fin soup, a delicacy in Asia.
+Sharks are often caught for their fins for use in shark fin soup, a delicacy in Asia.
 There is also overfishing for their meat, liver oil, cartilage, leather, and even their teeth.

 - Habitat destruction: To survive and hunt prey, all sharks rely on healthy ecosystems.
 The effects of climate change, pollution, and the loss of regions such as mangroves and reefs all contribute to habitat destruction.
 These areas are incredibly important for sharks as they use them for hunting and keeping their pups safe.